 Collectively, the course will place the European Council within the larger EU architecture and its balance of power.
 We will explain the Member States' strategies to maintain their leadership over the European integration process.
-With this aim, it will look at the role of the European Council through significant moments of the history of European integration and, more specifically, on the role of the European Council as crisis management in the Corona pandemic and the war in Ukraine.
+With this aim, it will look at the role of the European Council through significant moments of the history of European integration and, more specifically, on the role of the European Council as a crisis management body in climate and migration crises, the COVID-19 pandemic and the war in Ukraine.
 How do Member states exercise leadership over the EU architecture?
-What are the relations between the European Council and the other EU institutions and national administrations (particularly EP and Commission)?
-In assessing the balance of power within the EU's architecture with the European Council as a key institution we will argue that the traditional dichotomy between a simplified intergovernmental and supranational reading are to be discussed.
+What are the relations between the European Council and the other EU institutions and national administrations (particularly the EP and the Commission)?
+In assessing the balance of power within the EU's architecture, we will argue that the traditional dichotomy between a simplified intergovernmental and supranational reading are to be discussed.

-Individually, this course examines the relative positions of different Member States within the European Council and tries to identify how national officials make use of this system to reach outcomes in line with their preferences.
-Claims such as the existence of a 'Directoire' of large Member States, especially of a Franco-German leadership or even of German hegemony, are scrutinised, along with the role of individual national leaders, such as the German Chancellor as well as the impact of national elections on the European leadership (e.g. the case 'Post-Merkel epoch').
+Individually, this course examines the relative power positions of different Member States within the European Council and tries to identify how national leaders make use of this system to reach outcomes in line with their own national preferences.
+Claims such as the existence of a 'Directoire' of large Member States, especially of a Franco-German leadership or even of German hegemony, are scrutinised, along with the role of individual national leaders, such as Merkel, Macron or Orban.